 In addition, the release of oxygen from blood cells is less; the result of an inhibited Bohr Effect.
 This in turn increases self-generated, and more random, thoughts.
 With uncontrolled thought activity, we feel unable to cope with our everyday activities, further increasing our stress.
 A vicious circle has commenced, with stress increasing our breathing and this in turn increasing our stress.
 Addressing chronic hyperventilation with the Buteyko Method improves oxygenation of the brain and provides the sufferer with a greater control of their breathing and understanding of the relationship between stress, breathing and vice versa.

-For the past ten years, Patrick McKeown has taught the Buteyko Method to thousands of children and adults.
+For the many years, Patrick McKeown has taught the Buteyko Method to thousands of children and adults.
 His book Anxiety Free: stop worrying and quieten your mind combines the Buteyko Method and mindfulness for anxiety, racing mind and brain fog.

 1. DM Gibbs, 'Hyperventilation induced cerebral ischemia in panic disorder and effects of nimodipine', American journal of Psychiatry (1992), vol 149, pp 1589-1591.